 Remote video escapement recorders were deployed in 1999 to count sockeye salmon on Delight Creek, East Nuka Bay; and in 2000 to count chum and pink salmon on Port Dick Creek, Port Dick Bay (outer coast of the Kenai Peninsula).
+The

-The camera used time-lapse video which allowed technicians to review 1,100 hours of escapement information in approximately 42 hours.
+Research has led to the development and adoption of new tools to improve management of salmon and other species. camera used time-lapse video which allowed technicians to review 1,100 hours of escapement information in approximately 42 hours.
 The camera count documented 85-87% of the salmon counted at a weir, demonstrating it could be an accurate and cost-effective alternative to aerial surveys and weirs.
 Researchers have continued to improve upon the original design and today remote-video escapement recorders are being used by state and federal agencies to monitor salmon escapement at various locations throughout Alaska, the continental United States, and Canada.